DaniAkash/ReactNativeNavigationDemo/README.md

   - Handling Swipe gesture to move back to previous screens.
   - Handling Back button in Android using [`BackAndroid`][backandroid] component.

-> This app was used as the Demo app for my "Navigation in React Native" talk in [React Native Chennai - Introduction to React Native][routes] meetup
+> This app was used as the Demo app for my "Navigation in React Native" talk in [React Native Chennai - Introduction to React Native][meetup] meetup

 License
 ----